KeatingLab/relE_binder_design/README.md

 ### Dependencies

-Before building `interfaceGenerator` programs, you must install the following dependencies
+Before building `interfaceGenerator` programs, you must download the following dependencies

 - "Mosaist" or [MST](https://github.com/Grigoryanlab/Mosaist), a library for working with protein structures and sequences.

 - [FreeSASA](https://github.com/mittinatten/freesasa), for calculating the solvent accessible surface area of biomolecules.

 - [JSON](https://github.com/nlohmann/json), for working with JSON formatted files.

+You will need to build MST according to the instructions provided with the repo.
+FreeSASA and JSON do not need to be compiled separately.

-Once these are built on your system, edit the `makefile` to provide the paths to their respective installation directories.
+Edit the `makefile` to provide the paths to their respective installation directories.
 For example, if each of these has been cloned/installed in the same parent directory containing interfaceGenerator, then the DIR variables would be set as follows:

 ```makefile
 MSTDIR = ../MST